vmware/vmware-aria-operations-integration-sdk/README.md

 project generation completed
 ```

+The completed management pack is found in
+[the 'samples' directory](samples/mysql-extension-mp), and can be used as a reference
+for this walkthrough or as a starting point for creating your own.

 Once the project finished generating, we can change directory into the project
 and activate the Python virtual environment.